quietui/quiet/docs/docs/components/mutation-observer.md

 layout: component
 ---

-The component uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to monitor when its direct children mutate.
-Events are dispatched when elements are added, removed, or changed depending on how it's configured.
+The component uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to monitor when its direct children are added, removed, or modified.
+A `quiet-mutation` event is dispatched for each observed change, providing detailed information about what was mutated.

 The component is styled with [`display: contents`](https://developer.mozilla.org/en-US/docs/Web/CSS/display#contents), allowing you to easily apply flex and grid layouts to the containing element without the component interfering.